mesosphere/troubleshoot/README.d2iq.md

 For more information about the configuration options see `config/crds/troubleshoot.sh_collectors.yaml` & `pkg/collect/all_logs.go` files.

-### Support for collecting from all namespaces for `ConfigMap` collector
+### Support for collecting from all namespaces for `ConfigMap` and `Secret` collector

-In the original collector `namespace` is a required parameter.
+In the original collectors `namespace` is a required parameter.
 This adds support for collecting from all namespaces by not setting the `namespace` (or setting it to `""`).
-Note: To collect all config maps an empty selector must be used (`selector: [""]`).
+Note: To collect all config maps / secrets an empty selector must be used (`selector: [""]`).